malcommac/Hydra/README.md

 Hydra supports all sexiest operatorsa as like `always`, `validate`, `timeout`, `retry`, `all`, `any`, `pass`, `recover`, `map`, `zip`, `defer` and `retry`.
 Starts writing better async code with Hydra!

+## Internals
+A more detailed look at how Hydra works can be found in [ARCHITECTURE](https://github.com/malcommac/Hydra/blob/master/ARCHITECTURE.md) file or on [Medium](https://medium.com/@danielemargutti/hydra-promises-swift-c6319f6a6209).

 *With Hydra your code will be cleaner, easy to mantain and sexy as never.*

 ## Index